kengibson1111/tour-of-go/README.md

 ## Lessons

-* channels (select) - another way to do the previous lesson without using close(). select waits until a channel operation is ready, and if multiple channel operations are ready the channel operation order is not guaranteed.
-Create 2 channels - not buffered.
-One channel is the main processing channel and the other is a "quit" channel. fibonacci() has an endless loop sending ints on the main processing channel and receiving ints on the "quit" channel.
-When one "quit" int is received, fibonacci() ends which also ends main().
-The Go routine receives 10 ints from the main processing channel and sends one int on the "quit" channel.

 * channels (selectdef) - just showing that a default can be used in a select.
 This will activate when all channel operations on the select are blocked.